-Party Options

-As you explore Lost Guardia, you will occasionally need to cast a spell, take a nap or use an item.
-Within the outer circle and two lower corners of the Wizardry interface, you will find icons for all these options.
+Party Options As you explore Lost Guardia, you will occasionally need to cast a spell, take a nap or use an item.
+Within the bar at the bottom of the Wizardry screen, you will find icons for all these options.